Open to all riders from 6yrs and over.

 Any riders to be found cheating, by short cutting the course will have their time on that lap omitted.

-Lap time screens will be turned off one hour prior to the finish to serve as anticipation and suspense of riders fighting for placement.
+Lap time screens will be turned off TWO hours prior to the finish to serve as anticipation and suspense of riders fighting for placement.
 Only marshals will be privy to this information and results will be announced at the Presentations.
-Marshals have been thoroughly trained to spot discrepancies in times due to cheating during this last hour and any one found to be suspected of cheating will be docked their last lap.
-Allowance has been made for faster final laps but marshals decision is final.
+Marshals have been thoroughly trained to spot discrepancies in times due to cheating during this last 2 hours and any one found to be suspected of cheating will be docked their last lap or even disqualified.

-This area is designated for riders wishing to pause or finish their race early.
-In order to qualify for a medal each rider MUST return to their bike and ride over the scoring / finishing line after the chequered flag has been raised around 7pm on sunday evening.
-If you have continued through the scoring line and parked in the pits, in order to qualify for a finishing medal, you must complete another whole lap.
-You cannot just take your bike to the holding pen and ride to the finishing line.
-If your bike is in the pits when the chequered flag is raised, you will have ten minutes to qualify for your last lap before we close the course.
-Failure to do so will result in a DNF (Did Not Finish).
+This year any rider unable to continue or complete more than 1 lap may rest in the Pits which is BEFORE the scoring area, which will allow the rider to pause or finish their race early.
+In order to qualify for a medal and your finish time, each rider MUST return to their bike and proceed to the finish line after the chequered flag has been raised around 7pm on sunday evening.
+If your bike is in the pits when the chequered flag is raised, you will have approximately 40 minutes to qualify for your last lap before we close the course.
+Failure to do so could result in a DNF (Did Not Finish).